AirSDK Command Line Interface#

 Warning

 do so.
-Most of those basic missions will be automatically reinstalled when doing a factory reset,
+Most of those basic missions will be automatically reinstalled when rebooting the drone,

 but the drone behavior might be strongly affected until that.